uai-ufmg/cdn-wlds/results/.ipynb_checkpoints/README-checkpoint.md

 By default, the experiment is ran every 50 epochs.

-The files in here contain the experiment results in a train-test environment.
-The results shown in the paper are from a cross-validation training format, from which the mean and the standard deviation were taken.
+The files in here contain the experiment results in a train-test environment in 500 epochs.
+The results shown in the paper are from a cross-validation training format in 1000 epochs (the biggest gain from the increase in epochs comes from the WellGT), from which the mean and the standard deviation were taken.